SafiUllahAshfaq/react-native-embedded-login/README.md

 - npm install
 - `npm start` or `npm run ios` or `npm run android`

 Should be good to go!
+Please also note that this sample can also be launched / run with [Expo](https://expo.io/)

 Optional: For authenticated change password, you will need to also install an API.